Exponential self-similar mixing by incompressible flows: First geometric construction

 Since both $\bar r(t)$ and the tubular radius of $\Gamma(t)$ are continuous, strictly positive functions of $t$, it is always possible to choose $r(t)$ smaller than both, strictly positive, and smooth in $t$.

-If we only require that the support of $u$ is contained in $B(\Gamma(t),\bar r(t))$, we can take $s_0(t)$ constant in $t$.
-If we require that the support of $u$ is contained in $B(G(t),\bar r(t))$, then we can again choose $s_0(t)$ smooth in $t$, but this choice is more delicate, and relies on the fact that $G(t)$ is a proper sub-arc for all $t\in I$. \end{proof}
+If we only require that the support of $u$ is contained in $B(\Gamma(t),\bar r(t))$, we can take~$s_0(t)$ constant in $t$.
+If we require that the support of $u$ is contained in~${B(G(t),\bar r(t))}$, then we can again choose $s_0(t)$ smooth in $t$, but the existence of such a choice is more delicate, and relies on the fact that $G(t)$ is a proper sub-arc for all $t\in I$. \end{proof}